sass/sass/proposal/custom-url-resolution.md

 - Preset takes in the canonical url of the sass file and sass-url reference value and join these urls to get the location of the actual asset that should get inlined.
 In Node.JS this would equal to `path.join(path.dirname(file), url)`.
 - With the location of the asset we have to ensure it exists, if it does not exist we need to throw an error.
 - We pass the location of the asset to the `relative path creator` callback that gets passed into this preset.
-- The returned relative url from the callback gets validated, if invalid we should throw an error.
+- The returned relative url from the callback gets validated and normalized, normalization should replace any backslashes with forward slashes, take out duplicate slashes and url encode special characters.
+If the url appears to be invalid, it should throw an error.
-- The validated url gets returned.
+- The validated url gets passed to sass core, using a callback or return as stated in the [JavaScript API](#javascript-api).

 Example: